SAREC-Lab/sUAS-UseCases/usecases/general_exceptions/GeofenceIncursion.md

 **Description**

 A Geofence establishes a virtual boundary around a geographical location.
-Most sUAS provide support for establishing a geofence based on GPS coordinates and maximum altitude.
+Most UAV provide support for establishing a geofence based on GPS coordinates and maximum altitude.
 Geofences can be established over rectangular, circular, or polygonic regions of a map.
 If a UAV breaches its geofence then a failsafe mechanism will activate causing the UAV to RTL or LAND in place.

-In many cases, the UAV supports a measured response with at least two trigger points associated with [Approaching_Geofence] and [Geofence_Breach].
+In many cases, the UAV supports a measured response with at least two trigger points associated with`[APPROACHING_GEOFENCE]` and
+`[GEOFENCE_BREACH]`.

 **Assumptions**